RaphaelIT7/gmod-holylib/README.md

 `%i` -> UserID
 `%s` -> ClientName

-#### HLTVClient:\_\_newindex(string key, any value)
-Internally implemented and will set the values into the lua table.

 #### any HLTVClient:\_\_index(string key)
-Internally seaches first in the metatable table for the key.
+Internally seaches in the metatable table for the key.
-If it fails to find it, it will search in the lua table before returning.
-If you try to get multiple values from the lua table, just use `HLTVClient:GetTable()`.

 #### table HLTVClient:GetTable()
 Returns the lua table of this object.
 You can store variables into it.

+> NOTE: There is no \_\_newindex function since we can't properly reset the LuaTable.

 #### string HLTVClient:GetName()
 Returns the name of the client.